Compounding Equity Screen: Tested on 14 Exchanges, Five Beat Their Local Benchmarks

 Run the global qualifying stock count →

-The UK result stands apart from all other exchanges on two metrics: CAGR and down capture.
+The UK result stands apart from all other exchanges on excess return vs its local benchmark.

 Why does the UK work?
 LSE has historically been dominated by sectors where steady equity compounding is natural: consumer staples, industrials, diversified financial services, and real estate.
 These aren't high-multiple growth companies.
 They're businesses that generate consistent returns and reinvest them conservatively.
 The 10%+ equity CAGR signal selects the best of this group, and in UK market structure, the best of this group are genuinely defensive businesses.